 Installation and Use of system controls

 Smart thermostats are the latest trend in home heating.
-A smart thermostat can switch your heating on or off remotely via the internet – so you can use your smart phone to turn your heating on when you’re on your way back from a weekend away, or off when you pop out unexpectedly.
+A smart thermostat can switch your heating/hot water on or off remotely via the internet – so you can use your smart phone to turn them on when you’re on your way back from holiday, or off when you pop out unexpectedly.
 Many of these programmable digital heating systems show you how much heating you’re using.
 Some smart thermostats also monitor your usage and learn your routine.
 There are several brands of smart heating thermostats on the market, and each works in a slightly different way.

 Read more: https://www.which.co.uk/reviews/smart-thermostats/article/what-are-smart-thermostats – Which?

-Wireless Room Thermostats are available for situations where it is impractical to run a wire between the boiler and the controls.
+Wireless Room Thermostats are available for situations where it is impractical to install a cable between the boiler and the control.

-Room Thermostats monitor air temperature and switch the boiler on/off relative to set temperature.
-Usually located in the hallway or the lounge.
+Room Thermostats monitor air temperature and switch the central heating on/off relative to set temperature.
+Usually located in the hallway or the lounge, 1.5 metres above ground level for optimum comfort.

-Thermostatic Radiator Valves monitor air temperature in the room and close off the flow of hot water to the radiator when the set temperature is achieved.
+Thermostatic Radiator Valves (TRV’s) monitor air temperature in the room and close off the flow of water to the radiator when the set temperature is achieved.
 As the room starts to cool down the valve will re-open allowing heat to flow to the radiator again.
+Most commonly TRV’s are manually controlled and have a mechanical device incorporating a wax capsule that expands and contracts as the air temperature rises and falls.
+Nowadays, more complex but more controllable wireless battery operated TRV’s have become a choice for those with a keen eye on their energy consumption, a downside to most would be the extra costs involved in purchasing the wireless models.

-Zone Valves.
-2 port or 3 port motorised valves are used to split the system into zones.
-Commonly used to separate central heating and hot water and to separate, for example, upstairs and downstairs heating circuits.
-These are operated via the thermostats and programmer to open or close hot water flow through the pipe and to switch on/off the boiler as appropriate.
+Zone Valves, 2 or 3 port motorised valves are used to split the system into zones.
+Commonly used to separate central heating and hot water or to split a heating system for an upstairs and downstairs heating circuits.
+These are controlled via the room/cylinder thermostats and also the programmer.

 Cylinder Thermostats are a control which is strapped onto the hot water cylinder and monitors the temperature of the domestic hot water.
 It will switch on/off the boiler via the hot water motorised valve.
-To reduce build-up of limescale in the cylinder the thermostat should not be set above 60 degrees Celsius.
+To reduce the risk of legionella poisoning we recommend a minimum temperature of 60’c.

 Outside Temperature Sensors can be wired into the system to allow more accurate control in differing weather conditions.